 I didn’t set out to destroy myself.
 It just happened.

-I’m no longer a scholar.
+I’m no longer an academic.